pottekkat/personal-website/content/now.md

 ## Full-Time Job

-I recently left my job to pursue my more amateur interests.
-It's still novel, so I don't really know how to put labels on the things that I do now (or whether I should).
+~~I recently left my job to pursue my more amateur interests.
+It's still novel, so I don't really know how to put labels on the things that I do now (or whether I should).~~

+I now work at Eternis.ai where we are building the infrastructure for democratized, decentralized, and self-owned intelligence.

-Broadly, this is what I've been doing:
+Broadly, this is what I did during my otium:

 | Time               | Project                                                                   |
 |--------------------|---------------------------------------------------------------------------|